heymichellemac/heymichellemac-hugo/content/blog/2021/06/creative-constraints.md

 - Hint: [Do this during your scheduled creativity time](/schedule-time-for-creativity).
 - Build a website using only the color blue.
-- Design a UI without using any text.
+- design a UI without using any text.
 - Write an article without using the letter A.

 **You can also add constraints to your daily life.**